 - Wash your hands before and after use.

 - Do not touch the container tip to the eye, lid, or other skin.

 - Shake well before use.

 - Take out contact lenses before using Alrex (loteprednol eye drops 0.2%).
-Lenses may be put back in 10 minutes after Alrex (loteprednol eye drops 0.2%) is given.
+Talk with your doctor to see when lenses may be put back in after Alrex (loteprednol eye drops 0.2%) is given.
 Do not put contacts back in if your eyes are irritated or infected.

 - Tilt your head back and drop drug into the eye.

 - After use, keep your eyes closed.
 Put pressure on the inside corner of the eye.
 Do this for 1 to 2 minutes.
 This keeps the drug in your eye.

 What do I do if I miss a dose?

 - Use a missed dose as soon as you think about it.

 - If it is close to the time for your next dose, skip the missed dose and go back to your normal time.